 Eastern nutritional energetics and healing properties of cranberries

-Asian medicine assigns energetic properties to all food and drink.
+Asian medicine (Chinese medicine) assigns energetic properties to all food and drink.
 This is the post-metabolic phenomenon of the food.
 Do they heat, do they cool?
 Do they drain dampness or moisten?
 Which organ system do they enter.
 Understanding these dynamics allow us to use the foods to treat disharmonies and balance the body – just fun!

 Stabilize and astringe – While cranberries do have a sugar content and are sweet in flavor this is a ‘full’ sweet meaning it strengthens (stabilize) rather than breaks down the organs.
 Their sour flavor means they enter the Liver and astringe, tightening up leaking and sagging conditions like excess bleeding and urinary dribbling, incontinence and nocturnal urination.

 Purges heat, damp heat and toxins in Bladder and Kidneys – Cranberries cold thermodynamic nature mean they cut out heat.
 As the berry specifically enters the Bladder and the Kidneys cooling and clearing out the toxins and patterns of infections.
 Is there a difference between heat and damp heat?
 Yes, damp heat will have a cloudy urination with burning and patterns of phlegm or mucus, whereas the heat will have scanty clear urination with burning and no patterns of mucus or phlegm.
 As it treats both, you need not worry about assessing it.